 Watch straps are normally measured in millimetres and if they’re two-piece straps, will not include any metal buckles.
 Measurements for two-piece straps such as leather straps are commonly displayed as the following “120mm/80mm”.

-A little like both of the above straps for different reasons, a one piece NATO strap measurement is the whole length of the material without the buckle included.
+A little like both of the above straps for different reasons, a one piece Military style strap measurement is the whole length of the material without the buckle included.

 Can all watch straps be changed?
 Are watch straps interchangeable?

 Not all watch straps can be changed, but the majority can.

 Get in contact with us at WatchGecko here if you’d like some clarity on if the strap on your watch can be changed.
 We have over 10 years of experience with watch straps and have seen it all!

 What is the best leather for watch straps?